All Episodes

 That's not the way they set the rules up.

-That's not the way the law was established.
+And that's not the way the law was established.

-Why don't we get regular updates from the inspector general?
+Why don't we get regular updates from the Inspector General?

-Uh now he's looking into FISA abuse, and I've been told he's also been pulled the congressional requests have pushed him in other areas as well.
+Now he's looking into FISA abuse, and I've been told he's also been pulled.

 Anything that, like, for example, it's been very, very slow to get information even today that James Baker is being criminally investigated, just like Andrew McCabe is under criminal investigation.

-Uh does that seem uh far-fetched to you?
+Does that seem far-fetched to you?

 No, I think here's what's happened.